 6) What happens to ESOPs when employees leave the company?

 7) What happens to ESOPs when company is sold?

 Owners have many options available with them while selling their company.
 An ESOP is an effective tool for ownership succession planning while enabling employees at the same time to share in the companys success.

 Yes, Definitely Private Limited companies also can offer ESOPs to its employees subject to certain limitation in maximum number of Shareholders.

 As per IRS, The maximum age an employer can impose to be eligible for an ESOP is 21.
 Moreover, he/she should be eligible for ESOP at the time of joining the company.
 An employer at his own discretion can restrict the eligibility to employees who serve two years of service but only if the plan is been immediately vested.

 Definitely as being part of ESOPs Company, it can provide unique rewards and recognition for the work they have rendered in an organization.
 Also such ESOPs come with retirement benefits as well at no monetary cost to them.

 No, considering that the overall saving in liquidity and the boost to the team morale, the cost of ESOP is nothing not just intangibly but also in a tangible manner.
-Starting @ just ₹ 4,999 (All inclusive) it is less than the interest most companies will save on the saved liquidity.
+The overall cost will be less than the interest most companies will save on the saved liquidity.